Pleb5/Pleb5.github.io/pages/quest-6-bitcoin-privacy.md

         2. Substitute `<developer name>` for their real name(e.g. `Sjors`) and run this command for all developer keys you want to download
         3. Use the `up` arrow to easily bring back the previous command and edit the names
     7. It might complain about this and that missing or not found but it should say imported
-    8. You can go and learn more about gpg “[Web of trust](https://www.gnupg.org/gph/en/manual.html#AEN554)” and how to add trust to these keys when you cross check them
+    8. You can go and learn more about gpg “[Web of trust](https://www.gnupg.org/gph/en/manual.html#AEN554){:target="_blank"}” and how to add trust to these keys when you cross check them
     9. You can cross-check by finding the people online but going to conferences and meetups is also a great way to connect and verify.
 It could be considered kind of a trophy

 ---

-At the time of writing, the process of verification of the executable is the following[image about verification process].
-You will do this process now step by step on your machine.

 ## OBJECTIVE: Verify Bitcoin Core([Progress Images](/progress-bitcoin-privacy){:target="_blank"})